biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 $$
 $\text{pa}(x_i)$ is the set of all parent nodes of node $x_i$.
 The number of parameters required to represent the joint distribution of a BN is equal to the sum of the number of parameters required to represent each conditional distribution.
 Assumning all random variables are binary, the number of parameters required to represent a conditional distribution $p(x_i \vert \text{pa}(x_i))$ is equal to $2^{\\#\text{pa}(x_i)} - 1$, where $\\#\text{pa}(x_i)$ is the number of parent nodes of node $x_i$.

-We are now ready analyze the BNs shown above.
+We are now ready to analyze the BNs shown above.

 <table class="bn-table">
   <tr class="bn-row">